Aashishkushwaha/indexed-db-using-dexie.js-demo/Readme.md

 - Clone the repo using git command
   `git clone <git_repo_url>`
-- Once the repo is cloned then move to the project director using command `cd project_director`
+- Once the repo is cloned then move to the project directory using command `cd project_directory`
 - Once you're in the project directory then install the dependencies using command `npm install`
 - Once done then you can run the project in the development mode using command